Data-Cleaning-And-Mining/Notes/README.md

-# metrain-rep
-Excel Manual Entry Training and Cheat Sheet
+# Excel Manual Entry Training and Cheat Sheet

-First Header | Second Header
+## Navigation

+### These hotkeys will allow you to navigate between cells and sheets in your workbook without taking your hands off the keyboard

+Keyboard Combination | Movement
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+--> | Move one cell to the Right
+<-- | Move one cell to the left
+↑   | Move one cell up
+↓   | Move one cell down

 # This is an <h1> tag
 ## This is an <h2> tag